Azure/azure-service-operator/docs/hugo/content/design/ADR-2022-09-Multiple-Credential-Operator.md

 2. Users get the flexibility of overriding the credential they want to use as per resource and as per resource group

 **Cons:**
 1. Could be complicated/confusing for users to understand the usage and credentials being used.
-This can be mitigated to an extent by having `serviceoperator.azure.com/credential-from` annoation on each resource using credential other than global.
+This can be mitigated to an extent by having `serviceoperator.azure.com/credential-from` annotation on each resource using credential other than global.

 ### Option 4: Fixed secret name for namespace + configuration using global secret